Modelling your Domain in Sequent

 is called with Post.new(command)

-looks like is contained in the aggregate root.
+looks like is contained in the aggregate root, which we’ll look at in the next paragraph.

 You are free to define your own signature of the constructor.
 In the example we chose to pass the command as argument, but nothing prevents you to define it using the separate attributes.